mellron/birdchat/README.md

 **Q: Did this change slow anything down?**
 A: No. The new approach is actually **faster** in most cases and easier for the database to optimize.

----

-## One‑line takeaway

-We stopped relying on “whatever order the database feels like,” and started matching each ticket and amount by a shared **position number**.
-That keeps the right dollars on the right tickets—every time.